owenkyang/AI-Expense-Tracker/README.md

 # How to use:
 If the above link does not work:

-First install the required packages\n:
+First install the required packages:
 `npm install -r requirements.txt`